dev4side/MantisEntraOauth/README.md

-# MantisBT Azure SSO Authentication Plugin
+# MantisBT Entra ID (Azure AD SSO) Authentication Plugin

 This plugin allows user authentication in MantisBT using Microsoft Azure Active Directory (Azure AD) as the identity provider.
 With it, users can log in using their Azure AD credentials.